-For the purposes of the QI Program, unplanned weight loss is where there is no written strategy or ongoing record relating to planned weight loss for the care recipient.
+For the purposes of the QI Program, unplanned weight loss is where there is no written strategy from a medical doctor or dietitian recommending planned weight loss for the care recipient.

-Note: If a care recipient has a written record from a medical doctor or dietitian, which includes intentional weight loss (e.g. body fat or fluid), this weight loss will not be counted as unplanned weight loss because it does not meet the definition.
+Note: If a care recipient has a written record from a medical doctor or dietitian, which includes planned weight loss (e.g. body fat or fluid), this weight loss will not be counted as unplanned weight loss because it does not meet the definition.
+Where no such record exists, all weight loss must be considered unplanned regardless of the body size or any other characteristic of the care recipient.